 Doctors are working to learn more about stomach cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Targeted therapies.
 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to normal cells.
-Anti-angiogenesis therapy is a type of targeted therapy.
-It is focused on stopping angiogenesis, which is the process of making new blood vessels.
-Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-Drugs that block the growth of new blood vessels are called antiangiogenic drugs.
-Other new drugs function by slowing or stopping the growth of stomach cancer, including the epidermal growth factor receptor (EGFR).
+The various types of targeted therapies being researched for stomach cancer are described below.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current stomach cancer treatments in order to improve patients’ comfort and quality of life.

-Looking for More about Current Research?
+Looking for More about the Latest Research?